find peer-reviewed articles

 Additional Resources

 *Peek, R.P., & Newby, G.B.
 (Eds.)
 (1996).
 Scholarly publishing: The electronic frontier.
+MIT Press.

 Need Help?